 Following Consumer Trends

-I love Trend Hunter, and if it wasn't for real work having to be done, I could spend hours poring over trends here.
-This site is choc full of fantastic imagery and photography which makes browsing a pleasure.
+I love Trend Hunter, and if it wasn't for real work getting in the way, I could spend hours poring over trends here.
+This site is chock full of fantastic imagery and photography, which makes browsing a pleasure.

 How about the Top Ideas In November as a good starting point.